mwilki23/rsp_project/README.md

 ```echo 'export LDS_MODEL=LDS-01' >> ~/.bashrc```

 ```echo "export TURTLEBOT3_MODEL=burger" >> ~/.bashrc```

-if your model is the 'waffle' model, replace burger in the line above with waffle
+If your model is the 'waffle' model, replace burger in the line above with waffle

 4. In workspace, run: